Paris Bateaux-Mouches history and their boats

 And it was through the commercial vehicles that regularly travelled up and down the River Seine that Paris flourished and continued to expand over years, which also meant that it was a strategic place for invasion.

-But this is one of the reasons why there are so many fabulous monuments in Paris that you can see from the banks of the river, and even through World War II the River Seine was still being used to transport goods and people to different parts of the city, the Ile de France region and further into France.
+But this is one of the reasons why there are so many fabulous Paris monuments that you can see from the banks of the river, and even through World War II the River Seine was still being used to transport goods and people to different parts of the city, the Ile de France region and further into France.

-Start of the Bateaux-Mouches
+Start of the Paris Bateaux-Mouches history

-It was at the end of World War II that a gentleman by the name of Jean Bruel wanted to let people enjoy themselves again, and with his love of Paris, he knew that the River Seine provided a fabulous viewpoint of many monuments and landmarks that portray the history of Paris.
+It was at the end of World War II that a gentleman by the name of Jean Bruel wanted to let people enjoy themselves again, and with his love of Paris, he knew that the River Seine provided a fabulous viewpoint of many monuments and Paris landmarks that portray the history of Paris.

-Jean Bruel had made up a fictional name of Jean-Sebastien Mouche for launching a communications operation and this was meant to be the founder of the Bateaux-Mouches, however, it was actually Jean Bruel who launched the Compagnie des Bateaux-Mouches in 1949.
+Jean Bruel had made up a fictional name of Jean-Sebastien Mouche for launching a communications operation and this was meant to be the founder of the Paris Bateaux-Mouches, however, it was actually Jean Bruel who launched the Compagnie des Bateaux-Mouches in 1949.

 He then designed and had built some really modern avant-garde boats with the aim of letting people enjoy the city of lights in different ways, from a standard cruise through to having dedicated boats with restaurants on board for the ultimate romantic experience.

-About the Bateaux-Mouches cruise boats
+About the Paris Bateaux-Mouches sightseeing cruise boats

 Bateaux-Mouches Pont des Arts cruise